MustafaLo/Noted/README.md

 ## Roadmap
 Here are some future goals for Noted:
 - [x] Support for syncing notes with Notion
+- [x] AI-powered insights and summaries with Cohere
+- [ ] Cross-platform support for additional IDEs beyond VSCode
+- [ ] Collaborative note-sharing between team members
+- [ ] Enhanced search functionality for notes within Notion

+Feel free to submit a suggestion by opening an issue in the [issues section](https://github.com/MustafaLo/noted/issues).

 ## License
 This project is distributed under the MIT License